Road trip guide: Conquering Marsimik La

 Marsimik La

-Can you drive to Marsimik La?
+Can I drive to Marsimik La?

 How long is the road to Marsimik La?

-Starting at Phobrang (in the Leh District), the road is 79.7 km (49.52 miles) long running west-east from Phobrang to Gogra, on the Line of Actual Control.
-The track will challenge you with the steep slopes (towards the last few kms), loose soil and lots of sharp stones and big rocks all around.
+Only 4-wheel vehicles with a competent driver are allowed.
+The track will challenge you with steep slopes (towards the last few kms), loose soil, and lots of sharp stones and big rocks all around.
 And with rarified air, your car will run out of breath.
 Nearing the top of the pass, the roads are even worse as the loose sharp stones give way to larger rocks that will make the ride a nightmare on a two-wheeler.
-The road to the summit is very steep.
-Starting at Phobrang, the elevation gain is 1.166 meters.
-The average gradient is 4.73%.
+If your car is not properly prepared, it will not have enough power to do the climb, especially considering that the track is very steep and rough.

 Is Marsimik La open?